 Simple English definitions for legal terms

-Read a random definition: vicarious performance
+Read a random definition: life without possibility of parole

 A co-partner is someone who invests in a business with others.
 When people come together to start a business and share the profits, they become co-partners.
 This can be an individual, a company, or a nonprofit organization.
 Co-partners can have different roles in the business, and the type of business they have determines their liability.
 Some businesses offer more protection from debts than others.
 Co-partners can also get a tax deduction on their income.